Whole-leaf aloe in dentistry and oral applications

 Medicinal plants such as Aloe (aloe vera, aloe arborescens and others) together with some therapeutic herbs truly seem to come as close to a panacea as it gets.

 This page is dedicated to some of the dental/oral health benefits of aloe (a known anti-inflammatory, antimicrobial, antiseptic and immune-booster) as evidenced by various scientific research studies and reported by several dentists.
-The one area where including aloe in one's oral healing regimen would seem particularly recommended is gum (periodontal) disease since it can be difficult to rein in and good results with aloe application have been reported for both gingivitis and periodontitis.
+Aloe has not only been shown to fight cavity-causing bacteria, but good results with aloe application have also been reported for both gingivitis and periodontitis.
+Since the latter can be particularly difficult to rein in, including aloe in one's oral healing regimen would seem particularly recommended for people suffering from gum (periodontal) disease.

 Observations reported by dentists regarding aloe vera application in dentistry